JoshuaSwee/COMP1044_CW_G13/README.md

 1) Import librarydb.sql SQL file in phpMyAdmin

-2) Cooy COMP1044_CW_G13 folder into the the htdocs folder
+2) Copy COMP1044_CW_G13 folder into the the htdocs folder

 3) Run the website using the URL: localhost/COMP1044_CW_G13/Login.html